cbamedjonekou/cbamedjonekou.github.io/_posts/2019-09-22-Web-Scraping-Series-Web-Scraping-with-BeautifulSoup.md

 date: 2019-09-22
 ---

 **This blog post is the first of a series of blog posts on Web Scraping**.
 Web Scraping is a very useful/important tool for gathering data off the web for data related tasks/projects.
-While there are various methods/approaches in which one can accomplish this task, this series will cover how to approach web scraping using python.
+While there are various methods/approaches in which one can accomplish this task, this series will cover how to approach web scraping using python (specifically Python 3).
 For this particular entry, I will introduce the BeautifulSoup and Request packages and demonstrate how they can be used to extract Wheel of Fortune data from this [link](http://www.angelfire.com/mi4/malldirectories/wheel/wheelbonus.html).
 By the conclusion of this blog post you should be able to extrapolate what we covered for your own use cases.
 Let's get started.

 ## Getting Started:

-The initial step is to check if you have the appropriate packages (and dependencies) installed.
+We will begin by assuming you already have Python 3 installed.
+[Click here if you don't](https://www.python.org/downloads/).
+If you do, then the initial step is to check if you have the appropriate packages (and dependencies) installed.
 We can do this using `pip`, the python package manager.
-By default it should be installed if you’re using `Python 2.7.9 (or greater)` or `Python 3.4 (or greater)`.
+By default it should be installed if you’re using `Python 3.4 (or greater)`.
 If that is not the case, then you should refer to this [link](https://www.makeuseof.com/tag/install-pip-for-python/) for instructions on how to accomplish this.
 Otherwise, to install the BeautifulSoup and Requests package complete the following:

 <script src="https://gist.github.com/cbamedjonekou/2c631eac175038d7eafa8988fe51bd0e.js"></script>